The Exploring District serves Davidson and Williamson Counties in the Central Service Area.

 Q: What time do the programs meet?

 A: All programs meet after school hours.
 The programs will meet for 1-2 hours beginning around 6:00 pm.
 Typically, programs meet once a month throughout the school year.
 However, there are programs that meet once a week for 8 weeks or twice a month for 6 months.
+It really depends on the advisor of the post and the members’ availability.

 Q: Can I bring a friend?